Join & Support

 We are living through an extraordinary moment in history.
 Polarization, surveillance, instability, and a sense of untethered chaos shape our days.
 But we have been here before.

-A century ago—between two world wars—the Surrealists forged a revolutionary language in art, literature, and politics, answering crisis with imagination.
+A century ago—between two World Wars—the Surrealists forged a revolutionary language in art, literature, and politics, answering crisis with imagination.
 Today, artists and thinkers once again respond to a world marked by alienation, conflict, and fear.

-These times ask for another kind of vocabulary—one capable of holding contradictions, honoring complexity, and carrying us through the difficult work of speaking with both conviction and care.
+These times ask for another kind of vocabulary—one capable of holding contradictions, honouring complexity, and carrying us through the difficult work of speaking with both conviction and care.
 Making sense of our moment is painful, but not without hope.

-But what of images and objects made by hand?
-Fragile, imperfect, and undeniably human.
-There is no ‘authority’ to dazzle or diminish us.
-Instead, the artist’s very hand is a gesture of faith and trust, a reminder that care itself is a form of resistance.
 Boyle seeks a way to better understand our systems and tendencies, while acknowledging our failures and harms honestly and with grace.
 Spending time with something crafted with deep personal care counters our disposable habits of scrolling, swiping, and erasing.
 It creates a reciprocal commitment between artist and viewer to think and feel together.
 It is an antidote to isolation.

 In this way, Boyle’s practice draws our attention to urgent yet quietly normalized social and political ills, inviting us toward a collective turning.
 By lifting us beyond the confines of the everyday, she opens spaces where wonder might coexist with inquiry—where respectful conversation can deepen into a personal reckoning with our beliefs and unspoken longings.